Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

-Given the simulated data, we should recover a set of $\alpha$ and $\delta$ parameters that would reflect the actual noise PSD weight.
-In addition, as already described in section~\ref{sec:generalized_hyperbolic_distr}, in this simplified case of Gaussian noise, we should recover a set of hyper-parameters which would tune the hyperbolic distribution to perfectly fit the normal distribution.
+Given the simulated data, we should recover a set of $\alpha$ and $\delta$ parameters that would reflect the {characteristics of the noise.
+Since, in our example, we generated Gaussian noise, the posterior distribution of $\alpha$ and $\delta$ should reflect the characteristics of the Gaussian normal distribution that we have adopted for the simulations. }

-For this investigation, we can treat the instrumental noise as white around the injection frequency, simply because this type of signal is almost monochromatic, thus the variation of the noise PSD around the signal is negligible (e.g. see figure~\ref{fig:ubcs_burst_data_freq}).
+For this investigation, we can treat the instrumental noise as white around the injection frequency, simply because this type of signal is almost monochromatic and, thus, the variation of the noise PSD {in a narrow frequency band} around the signal is negligible (see Figure~\ref{fig:ubcs_burst_data_freq}).
 This further simplifies our analysis because it allows us to use the common $\alpha$ and $\delta$ parameters for all frequencies considered in the analysis.
-In any other case, a different set of $\alpha_i$ and $\delta_i$ would be adopted for each frequency $f_i$, as demonstrated with the Student-t filter in~\cite{roever2011B}.
-Another simplification is that we use the same $\alpha$ and $\delta$ coefficients for both the $A$ and $E$ TDI variables, assuming that the two data channels have the same noise levels.
-In any other case, different parameters should be used.
+In {other cases, such as when one simulates multiple injections at different frequencies, different $\alpha, \delta$ parameters will need to describe different parts of the spectrum} as demonstrated { in an example using Student's t-distribution} in~\cite{roever2011B}.
+Another simplification is that we use the same $\alpha$ and $\delta$ coefficients for both the $A$ and $E$ TDI variables, assuming that the two data channels have the same noise levels\footnote{ { For future applications, it would be interesting to generalize the $\cal{GH}$ distribution to $\alpha, \delta \in \mathbb{R}^d$.}}.

 Considering the above, we should expect to recover parameters that while $\alpha \rightarrow \infty$ and $\delta \rightarrow \infty$, their ratio remains constant and converges to the variance of the noise around the source initial emission frequency $f_0$.
-Concerning the signal, we draw a relatively ``loud'' source from the list of Verification Binaries~\cite{ldc, ldcsoft}, which we further tune to get slightly higher SNR.
-The injected waveform parameters are listed in table~\ref{tab:ucb_params}, while our synthetic data set has a duration of $T_\mathrm{obs} = 1~\mathrm{year}$.
+Concerning the signal, we draw a relatively ``loud'' source from the list of Verification Binaries~\cite{ldc, ldcsoft}, which we further tune to get a slightly higher SNR.
+The injected waveform parameters are listed in Table~\ref{tab:ucb_params}, while our synthetic data set has a duration of $T_\mathrm{obs} = 1~\mathrm{year}$, {\normalfont which gives a frequency resolution of $\sim10^{-8}~\mrm{Hz}$}.